dirtyjtag/DirtyJTAG/docs/install-stlinkv2-swd.md

 telnet localhost 4444
 ```

 You now have an OpenOCD prompt (congratulations!).
-You may now enter the following OpenOCD commands to reset the MCU flash protection (and its content by the way).
+You may now enter the following OpenOCD commands to reset both the MCU flash protection and its content:

 ```
 halt